 Takung Art made its mark selling physical artwork — specifically, Asian artwork.
 It is unique because it allows for shared asset ownership.
 This means that multiple people can own a piece of art together, allowing more investors to enter the market.

-The company launched its own NFT trading platform, NFTOEO, in April.
-It could take time before NFT marketplaces come into their own, but once they do, stocks like Takung Art, which currently trades at just $0.75 a share as of Nov.
-8, could really take off.
+The company launched its own NFT trading platform, NFTOEO, in April 2022.
+It could take time before NFT marketplaces come into their own, but once they do, stocks like Takung Art, which is not yet profitable and trades at $0.62 a share as of March 31, could take off.

 With the current momentum, it’s safe to say that NFTs aren’t going anywhere, and investing in established companies such as McDonald’s and eBay is a relatively safe way to get exposure to them.
 The more speculative stocks, on the other hand, could take off at some point — or prove worthless in the long run.